Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy-advanced/how-to/_load-balancing.md

 ## Lowest-usage

 The lowest-usage algorithm distributes requests to the model with the lowest usage volume.
 By default, the usage is calculated based on the total number of tokens in the prompt and in the response.
 However, you can customize this using the [`config.balancer.tokens_count_strategy`](/hub/kong-inc/ai-proxy-advanced/configuration/#config-balancer-tokens_count_strategy) parameter.
-You cna use:
+You can use:
 * `prompt-tokens` to count only the tokens in the prompt
 * `completion-tokens` to count only the tokens in the response